1010Technologies/pxt-makerbit/README.md

 The microSD card has to be formatted as FAT16 or FAT32.
 To support all commands properly, the file structure needs to follow a strict pattern:
 - Directory names are two-digit numbers, e.g. `01`.
-- Names of MP3 tracks within the directories consist of three digit numbers such as `001.mp3`.
+- Track names within the directories consist of three digit numbers such as `001.mp3` or `002.wav`

 Up to 99 directories and 255 tracks are supported.